 - The time cost of ordering, receiving, and using study inventory & supplies.

 - The time cost of managing study equipment.

-This is just a partial list to jog your thinking - if you'd really like to dig in I suggest you download our Budgeting for Clinical Supply Management whitepaper.
+This is just a partial list to jog your thinking.
 I'd love to hear what your clinical research site is doing to recover your study inventory and supply related costs!